alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

 background color of a button is actually determined.
-The [material design spec](https://material.google.com/components/buttons.html) has very specific requirements about what a button should look like in light themes vs. dark themes.
+The [material design spec](https://material.google.com/components/buttons.html) has very specific requirements about what a button should look like in light and dark themes.
 How are these requirements met under-the-hood?

 #### Understanding `R.attr.colorButtonNormal`